JohnG-001/dbVar/README.md

 method, analysis, platform, insertion_length, SV accession and study.

-The SV records are then proccessed to genearte the nr records described above, and in the README files for del, dup and ins contained on this GitHub site.
+The SV records are then proccessed to genearte the nr records described above, and in the README files for deletions, and soon in READMEs for insertions, and duplications and gains, on this GitHub site.

 # Questions or feedback

-For questions or feedback please contact: John Garner, jg95r@nih.gov
+For questions or feedback please email John Garner at jg95r@nih.gov

 # Thank you!